Pelicans Perch: Understanding the Majestic Birds of the Coastline

 Species Diversity

 The American White Pelican is another prominent species, primarily found inland on lakes and rivers in North America.
-Unlike the Brown Pelican, they catch their prey with a scooping method rather than diving from the air.
+Unlike the Brown Pelican, they catch prey with a scooping method rather than diving from the air.

 Conservation Efforts